X band: Amateur radio

 The Radio Regulations of the International Telecommunication Union allow amateur radio operations in the frequency range 10.000 to 10.500 GHz, and amateur satellite operations are allowed in the range 10.450 to 10.500 GHz.
 This is known as the 3-centimeter band by amateurs and the X-band by AMSAT.

 Other uses

 Motion detectors often use 10.525 GHz.
 10.4 GHz is proposed for traffic light crossing detectors.

-Comreg in Ireland has allocated 10.450 GHz for Traffic Sensors as SRD.
+Comreg in Ireland has allocated 10.450 GHz for traffic sensors as SRD.

 Many electron paramagnetic resonance (EPR) spectrometers operate near 9.8 GHz.

 Particle accelerators may be powered by X-band RF sources.
 The frequencies are then standardized at 11.9942 GHz (Europe) or 11.424 GHz (US), which is the second harmonic of C-band and fourth harmonic of S-band.
 The European X-band frequency is used for the Compact Linear Collider (CLIC).

+Many Radio Astronomy facilities have receivers which work in the X-band including the Green Bank Telescope and the Very Large Array.
+Radio Astronomy has a Frequency Allocation for (quiet) bands at 10.6-10.68 GHz, and 10.68-10.7 GHz, but the receivers work across a much wider range of the entire X-band (e.g. 7-12 GHz) trying to take advantages of as much bandwidth as possible to be sensitive to faint astronomical sources.